 An Introduction to Cataracts and Cataract Surgery

-- The lens gradually changes color, becoming yellowish or brownish, and is no longer clear or transparent.
+- Second, the lens gradually changes color, becoming yellow-brown, and is no longer clear or transparent.
 As a result, vision acquires a “brownish” tint, making it difficult to tell the difference between certain colors, such as navy blue, brown, and black, or blue, green and purple.
 This change in color can also degrade the sharpness of a person’s vision.